top of page

 Otto Dix, Portrait of the Lawyer Hugo Simons

-Avant-garde German artists were branded by the Nazis as both enemies of the state and a threat to German culture.
-Many went into exile.
-Other artists remained in internal exile.
-Otto Dix retreated to the countryside to paint unpeopled landscapes in a meticulous style that would not provoke the authorities.
+Avant-garde German artists were branded by the Nazis as both enemies of the state and threats to German culture.
+While many fled into exile, others chose to remain in "internal exile."
+Otto Dix, for instance, retreated to the countryside to paint uninhabited landscapes in a meticulous style designed not to provoke the authorities.

 painting by Ernst Ludwig Kirchner